 Exploring early designs

-Early explorations and research led me to a data field mapping concept within battleface’s internal tool, Marvin.
-While similar patterns exist on other platforms, the data import mapper needed to handle the complexities of insurance data.
+Early explorations and research led to a data field mapping concept within battleface’s internal tool, Marvin.
+While similar patterns exist on other platforms, this mapper needed to handle the complexity of insurance data — connecting columns from a partner’s sample sales report to the corresponding data fields in our system.
+The concept enables:

 • the system to accept partner sales reports in their original format